 It is really important that we try to keep the Panopoly apps ecosystem as clean and manageable as possible.
 For that reason it is highly encouraged that you try to place all of your displays within a single view.
 The view should have the same name as your app.

 Panopoly allows site builders and end users to configure some of your content pane displays through the IPE.
 This includes the choice of whether the display should be rendered in a specific content build mode, as certain fields, or as a table.
 When it comes to rendering your display as fields, the IPE will allow you to select/deselect which fields you want to be visible.
 For this reason it is recommended you create every view as fields instead of content.
+When adding a new view you will choose to "Show (Content) of type (your content type) sorted by (your selection of sort criteria), then in views you will choose "Fields" as what to show in your new view.
 Here is how the configuration of the view impacts the settings in the IPE:

 Exposed Filters and Sorts